Pursuit-Core-6-2/Lessons-Code/README.md

 # Pursuit Core Web 6.2 Lessons' Code

-This repository contains the JavaScript programs and code snippets written by [Alejo](https://github.com/alejo4373) during lessons.
+This repository contains the JavaScript programs and code snippets written by [Alejo](https://github.com/alejo4373) and students during lessons.

-The purpose of this repository is to share the written code with the class so that access, review and study of the code is possible.
-Also so that Alejo don't have to be sharing code snippets on Slack (which sucks).
+The purpose of this repository is to share the code written during lesson with the class so that access, review and study of it is possible.
+Also so that Alejo doesn't have to be sharing code snippets on Slack (which sucks).

 This repo is organized by units and lessons.
 Every unit is a top level folder with sub-folders for every lesson.